Flugel - Andy Mitchell

-Having had many successful and happy years at Camborne, Mark decided to take up a new challenge with Roche Brass in 2012.
+After many successful and happy years with Camborne, 2012 saw Andrew relinquish his position to take up a new challenge with Roche Brass.

 Amelia is a qualified music teacher who has taught from ages 6-18 in schools as well as holding some adult education classes.
 She is currently taking a break from school teaching after having two children.
 She started playing the horn aged 8 and has taken an interest in musical theory and many different instruments since then.